Libraries In The Digital Age: Embracing Change While Preserving Tradition

 Now:

 Digitalisation has revolutionised the borrowing and renewal process.
 Patrons can borrow and renew items online, providing a convenient and efficient experience.
 Online library systems allow users to manage their accounts, check due dates, and renew materials with just a few clicks.
-This digital shift enhances accessibility, especially for those who may not be able to visit the library in person.
+This digital shift enhances accessibility, especially for those who cannot visit the library in person.

 Evolutionary Aspect